DevExpress-Examples/winforms-gridlookupedit-multiple-item-selection/Readme.md

 <!-- default badges end -->

-# Grid LookUp for Windows Forms - How to select multiple items in a Grid Lookup control
+# WinForms Grid Lookup - How to select multiple items

-This example implements a Grid Lookup editor that allows you to select multiple values (rows) in its dropdown window.
-The Grid Lookup editor is implemented based on a [PopupContainerEdit](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.PopupContainerEdit) control that displays a [GridControl](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.GridControl) inside the editor's dropdown window.
+The WinForms `GridLookUpEdit` control does not support multiple item selection ot of the box.
+This example demonstrates how to implement a "custom" Grid Lookup editor that allows users to select multiple values (rows) in its dropdown window.

+The Grid Lookup editor is implemented based on a [PopupContainerEdit](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.PopupContainerEdit) control that displays a [GridControl](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.GridControl) in the dropdown window.

 The Grid Lookup editor's value is a string in CSV format.
-You can type comma-separated values (for instance, "Name0, Name2, Name4") in the editor's text box to select corresponding rows in the popup.
-And vice versa, when you select rows in the popup and close it, the selected row values are displayed in the edit box as a comma-separated string.
+You can type comma-separated values (for example, "Name0, Name2, Name4") in the edit box to select corresponding rows in the dropdown.
+Users can also select rows in the dropdown.
+When the dropdown is closed, the Grid Lookup editor displays selected row values in the edit box.

-## Please note that LookUpEdit supports the Multiple Item Selection function in <b>v.23.1+<b/>.
+## WinForms LookUpEdit <b>v.23.1+<b/> Supports Multiple Item Selection

-Please refer to the following help topic for more information: [Enable Multiple Item Selection](https://docs.devexpress.com/WindowsForms/116008/controls-and-libraries/editors-and-simple-controls/lookup-editors#enable-multiple-item-selection).
+Read the following help topic for more information and examples: [LookUpEdit - Enable Multiple Item Selection](https://docs.devexpress.com/WindowsForms/116008/controls-and-libraries/editors-and-simple-controls/lookup-editors#enable-multiple-item-selection).

 <!-- default file list -->
-## Files to Look At
+## Files to Review
 * [Customer.cs](./CS/Customer.cs) (VB: [Customer.vb](./VB/Customer.vb))
 * [Form1.cs](./CS/Form1.cs) (VB: [Form1.vb](./VB/Form1.vb))
 * [Program.cs](./CS/Program.cs) (VB: [Program.vb](./VB/Program.vb))